hanhanwu/Hanhan_Applied_DataScience/AI_Learning_Notes.md

 ### Encoders (for Embeddings)
 * [ColBERT][26]
   * Enables more effective retrieval than bi-encoder, more efficient than cross-encoder
-  * ColBERT uses the MaxSim operation, which computes the maximum similarity between query and document token embeddings.
+  * ColBERT uses the MaxSim operation, which computes the maximum semantic similarity between query and document token embeddings.
 This allows for <b>fine-grained matching at the token level</b>, leading to better relevance estimation, especially <b>in cases where specific terms in the query are critical for retrieval</b>.
   * [How to use ColBERT in RAG][43]

 ### RAG Alternatives